mercadolibre/css-style-guide/readme.md

 // DO

 ////
 // 1.
 Modify default font smoothing mode.
-Non-standard properties,
+Non-standard properties;
-//    need explicit use of vendor prefixes.
+//    explicit use of vendor prefixes is required.
 //

 .foo {